yekm/qbtlib.sh/README.md

-active              ... list torrents sotred by `added_on` filtered by `active` active1             ... list only hashes sotred by `added_on` filtered by `active` active.js           ... list torrents sotred by `added_on` filtered by `active` in json tinfo.js            h|p torrent info in json tinfo               h|p torrent info resume              h|p resume torrents pause               h|p pause torrents recheck             h|p recheck torrents
+active              ... list torrents sotred by `added_on` filtered by `active` active1             ... list only hashes sotred by `added_on` filtered by `active` active.js           ... list torrents sotred by `added_on` filtered by `active` in json info.js             ... list torrents sotred by `added_on` filtered by `active` in json tinfo.js            h|p torrent info in json tinfo               h|p torrent info tinfo.my            h|p torrent info in custom format resume              h|p resume torrents pause               h|p pause torrents recheck             h|p recheck torrents